Table of Contents:

-Burial insurance may also be an option.
-It works like life insurance in many ways and some policies may be used to cover cremation costs.
+Burial insurance works like life insurance in many ways and some policies may be used to cover cremation costs.
 Most of the same considerations go into buying and managing a burial insurance policy.
 Unlike a life insurance policy, where unused benefits go to your next of kin, burial insurance only covers costs associated with funeral, burial, or cremation.
 Depending on what type of policy you purchase, it may also only cover a certain dollar amount or certain types of services and products.
 For example, you might be given an urn allowance up to a certain amount of coverage for a “standard casket” but not one that is considered “luxury.”

 Burial and Cremation Benefits for Veterans

 Veterans of the United States military who were awarded any discharge status other than dishonorable may have access to benefits to help cover the costs of burial or cremation.
 The benefit is processed as a reimbursement for services, though, which means you or your family must have paid for the services already.
 You also can’t file for reimbursement of prepaid services before your death, but your family can file for the benefit upon your death even if you have already paid for the services.